-John Hollister has served as Silicon Labs’ Chief Financial Officer and Senior Vice President since 2013, helping to lead the company’s growth in the broad-based semiconductor and Internet of Things (IoT) markets.
+John Hollister serves as Chief Financial Officer and Senior Vice President of Silicon Labs, helping to lead the company’s growth in the broad-based semiconductor and Internet of Things (IoT) markets.
 John joined Silicon Labs in 2004 and held a variety of key financial management positions until 2007 when he became Managing Director of Silicon Labs’ Asia Operations, based in Singapore, where he was responsible for global supply chain management during a period of rapid growth overseas.
 In 2009, he advanced to Vice President, Manufacturing and Asia Operations.
-In 2012 he returned to Austin as Vice President of Business Development, where he was instrumental in executing the company's IoT acquisition strategy.
+In 2012 he returned to Austin as Vice President of Business Development, where he was instrumental in executing the company's IoT acquisition strategy, and was subsequently named CFO in 2013.
 Prior to joining Silicon Labs, John served as Vice President of Finance at Cicada Semiconductor and held various finance positions at Cirrus Logic, Veritas DGC, 3-D Geophysical and PricewaterhouseCoopers LLP.
-John is a Certified Public Accountant and holds a master’s degree in professional accounting and a bachelor’s degree in business administration from The University of Texas at Austin.
-He also serves as board chair elect for the Central Texas Chapter of the American Red Cross.
+John is a Certified Public Accountant and holds a Master’s degree in professional accounting and a Bachelor’s degree in Business Administration from The University of Texas at Austin.
+He serves on the Board of the Central Texas Chapter of the American Red Cross.

-Brandon Tolany has global responsibility for Silicon Labs’ sales organization and distribution channels.
+Brandon Tolany has global responsibility for Silicon Labs’ sales, marketing and distribution channels.
 In this role he is responsible for delivering smart, connected, energy-friendly solutions to our customers and distribution partners worldwide.
 Prior to joining Silicon Labs, Brandon spent the previous 12 years at Freescale Semiconductor in roles of increasing responsibility culminating as Senior Vice President, Chief Sales and Marketing Officer.
 During his tenure at Freescale, Brandon progressed in a range of leadership positions including Vice President of Global Marketing for Microcontrollers and Director of Sales and Field Application Engineering for Freescale’s Americas West Region.
 Brandon started his career at Freescale in 2004 as a marketing manager for the i.MX applications processor product line.
 Prior to joining Freescale, Brandon held various marketing and product management positions at Luminent and Mitsubishi Electric.
-Brandon holds a bachelor’s degree in communications from the University of Texas at Austin.
-He is a member of the board of directors for the Electronic Components Industry Association (ECIA).
+Brandon holds a Bachelor's degree in Communications from the University of Texas at Austin.
 Brandon also serves as a board member for The Rosedale Foundation.